 What Is The Function Of The Oil Pump?

 The oil pump is a part of the internal combustion engine that works to circulate engine oil under pressure to the camshaft of the engine, the sliding pistons, and the rotating bearings.
 This lubricates the bearings, assists in cooling the engine, and also enables the use of higher-capability fluid bearings.

 How Much Does It Cost To Replace An Oil Pump?

 The average cost to replace an oil pump is about from $500 to $1500 but can vary from car to car.

-We hope that the above information will help you know clearly about what happens when an oil pump fails.
-If you have any question related to symptoms of bad oil pump, feel free to leave it in comment section and we will answer you later.
-And keep following us to get more useful maintenance tips updated everyday by our car experts.
+We hope that the above information will help you know clearly what happens when an oil pump fails.
+If you have any questions related to symptoms of bad oil pump, feel free to leave it in the comment section and we will answer you later.
+And keep following us to get more useful maintenance tips updated every day by our car experts.

 Will a car start with a bad oil pump?